jamespjh/eResearch-meeting-list/README.md

 * Scientific Software Development
 * Tech skills for research, RSE, ResOps, Research Infrastructure Engineering
 * Research publishing beyond the PDF, software citation and preservation etc

+## Contributing

+We welcome contributions and support from the community.
+For more information on ways to contribute, and ways to how we prefer contributions to be made, please see [`CONTRIBUTING.md`](CONTRIBUTING.md).